 Useful information can be found on the departmental website, including everything from announcements of upcoming departmental events, to lists of current students, to descriptions of sources of external funding.
-Students should also make a habit of consulting the website of the Horace P. Rackham Graduate School.
+Students should also consult the website of the Horace P. Rackham Graduate School.
 This site gives detailed information on university rules and requirements and on internal funding opportunities, in addition to resources for support of graduate students' professional development, mental health, and well-being.
 The Rackham Student Government lists other resources, including student communities and affinity groups, on their website.

 III.
-Program Overview
+PROGRAM OVERVIEW

 The University of Michigan offers a PhD in History of Art.
 The program is designed to be completed in six or seven years, four or five of which are normally spent in residence.
 The first two years are devoted to intensive coursework intended to train students in the principal methods and materials used in the historical study of the visual arts and visual culture.
-In the third year students advance to candidacy after taking preliminary examinations and satisfying language requirements (competence in two research languages).
-They also, by the end of the third year, prepare a dissertation prospectus, which is discussed with the preliminary exam committee at a prospectus defense.
+In the third year, after taking preliminary examinations and satisfying language requirements (competence in two research languages) students advance to candidacy.
+Also by the end of the third year, they prepare a dissertation prospectus, which is reviewed by the preliminary exam committee at a prospectus defense.
 The fourth through sixth years are spent conducting research and preparing a dissertation.
 During this phase of their careers, students typically spend substantial time doing on-site research, supported by internal and external fellowships.
 The dissertation is defended in a formal dissertation defense.
-It is expected, in most cases, that defense will take place by the end of the sixth or seventh year.
-If students have not defended the dissertation by the end of the eighth year, they withdraw from the program and reapply to defend.
-There is no terminal M.A. degree, but students may apply for the M.A., normally after two years in the program, upon completing a set of requirements described below (pg.
-34).
+In most cases, that defense should take place by the end of the sixth or seventh year.
+If students have not defended the dissertation by the end of the eighth year, they may need to withdraw from the program and reapply to defend.
+There is no terminal M.A. degree, but students may apply for the M.A., normally after two years in the program, upon completing the requirements described below.

 Certificate programs, pursued alongside the Ph.D., offer opportunities for further professional and specialized training.
 Once enrolled, students may apply for admission into the Certificate Program in Museum Studies.
-Other options with Rackham include certificate programs in Medieval and Early Modern Studies and Women's and Gender Studies https://rackham.umich.edu/programs-of-study/certificate-programs/
+Other options with Rackham include certificate programs in Medieval and Early Modern Studies and Women's and Gender Studies

-The Center for Research on Learning and Teaching offers an array of specialized trainings and certificates dedicated to pedagogy.
+The Center for Research on Learning and Teaching (CRLT) offers an array of specialized training and certificates dedicated to pedagogy.